Archive for June, 2007

 June 19, 2007

-Kafka’s story: the innocent seeming phrases always yielding to contradiction; endlessly, dismayingly; the effect that this has is clear: it puts his material beyond the scope of reason.
+Kafka’s story: the innocent seeming phrases always yielding to contradiction; endlessly, dismayingly; the material beyond the scope of reason.
 For example, the beginning of the Great Wall of China; something like: “The Great Wall of China was completed …” (ah so, it was finished!) “…in its North Eastern Section.”
 (Ah, so it wasn’t finished.)
-One could call this technique ’erasing the beginning/ending’.
-The origin of an event or object is put beyond the reader’s reach, like a rabbit out of a hat.
-Thus, for example, K.s trial; it begins “one morning”.
-But immediately this “one morning” loses its origin.
-No, no - it never began.
-K. was always on trial.
-His trial is without beginning.
-Just as our present is too.
+One […]

 Puerility as a Voice